Episode 39: How to Generate Business Ideas Even When You Don't Think You Have Any

 Method 1: The Role Model

 But you’re not stopping there.
 The purpose of this exercise is not to replicate what they’re doing.
-Next, I want you to mine that role model.

-What is it about them that you want to experience for yourself?
+Ask yourself: What is it about them that you want to experience for yourself?
 Is it the products/services they create?
 Did they create something that blew your socks off and you want to create something just like it?

 Method 2: The Structured Brain Dump